Group completions and the homotopical monadicity theorem: The classical theory of spaces and --spaces

 The small top right triangle in \autoref{adj0} is \autoref{adj5} for the case $n=1$ of \autoref{ass1} from \autoref{SPACES}.
 Clearly $(\SI_v,\LA^v)\iso (\SI\bL, \bR\OM)$ and $\bD$ also satisfy \autoref{ass1}.
 Ignoring $\bM[\sT]$, the large central triangle with apex $\bD[\sV]$ is \autoref{adj5} for this case.
 Since $\bJ\LA^v = \bR M \bL \LA^v = \bR M \LA$, it is clear that $\bJ$ acts on all $\LA^v X$.
 Therefore the adjunction $(\SI_v,\LA^v)$ and the monad $\bJ$ give us a third instance of \autoref{ass1}.
 Its diagram \autoref{adj5} adds $(\SI_{\bJ},\OM_{\bJ})$ relating $\sT$ and $\bJ[\sV]$ to the top row and left vertical arrows of \autoref{adj0}.

 All of our assumptions apply to all three of these examples of \autoref{ass1}.
-Defining a map $f$ in $\sV$ to be a weak equivalence if $\bL f$ is a weak equivalence in $\sT$ and defining $X$ to be $\LA$-connective if $X$ is connected, we have Assumptions \ref{ass2} and \ref{ass3}; \autoref{ass6} works as in \autoref{SPACES} and is also the content of \cite[Lemma 0]{Fied}.
+Defining a map $f$ in $\sV$ to be a weak equivalence if $\bL f$ is a weak equivalence in $\sT$, we have \autoref{ass2}.
+This works as in \autoref{SPACES} and is also the content of \cite[Lemma 0]{Fied}.
 Here the realization of a simplicial object $(X_*,\pi_*)$ in $\sV$ is $(X,\pi)$, where $X = |X_*|$ and $\pi$ is the realization of $\pi_*$.
 This makes sense since the face and degeneracy operators commute with the $\pi_n$ defined on $n$-simplices.
-In addition to $\bL$ commuting with realization, it is easily checked that $\bR$ commutes with realization.
+In addition to $\bL$ commuting with realization, it is easily checked that $\bR$ commutes with realization. \autoref{ass3} works as in \autoref{SPACES}.
 Using $m$-group completions, we verified \autoref{ass4} in \autoref{SPACES}.
 It remains to consider \autoref{ass5}, the approximation theorem, as formulated in \autoref{approxn=1}.
 We explain its proof, but without giving full details.

-The following equalities are immediate from $\bL \bR = \Id$ and our definitions.
+The following equalities are immediate from $\bL \bR = \id$ and our definitions.

 Under the isomorphism $\bR\OM\SI\bL \iso \LA^v \SI_v$, $\et$ for $\LA^v\SI_v$ factors as the composite

 and $\et\bR = \id \colon \bR \rtarr \bR\bL\bR = \bR$.
 Using these, we find that the top two squares make sense and commute in the following diagram.
 Since the relationship between $\bM$ and $\bJ$ is formally the same as the relationship between $\bC$ and $\bD$, the bottom two squares commute by the same arguments.
 It is formal that the middle two squares commute.
 We write $\vartheta_{\bC}$, $\vartheta_{\bD}$, $\vartheta_{\bJ}$, and $\vartheta_{\bM}$ for the natural actions.